-Continuing law provides that a board of township trustees may require the registration of all transient vendors within the unincorporated territory of the township and regulate the time, place, and manner in which they may sell, offer for sale, or solicit orders for future delivery of goods.
-"Transient vendors" formerly were generally defined as persons who opened a temporary place of business for the sale of goods or who, on the streets or while traveling about the township, either sold or offered for sale goods, or solicited orders for future delivery of goods where payment was required before the delivery of the goods.
-"Transient vendors" formerly did not include (1) persons who represented any of certain Ohio tax-exempted entities that notified a board of township trustees that its representatives were present in the township for the purpose of either selling or offering for sale goods, or soliciting orders for future delivery of goods, or (2) licensed auctioneers.
+Current law provides that a board of township trustees may require the registration of all transient vendors within the unincorporated territory of the township and regulate the time, place, and manner in which they may sell, offer for sale, or solicit orders for future delivery of goods.
+"Transient vendors" are persons who open a temporary place of business for the sale of goods or who, on the streets or while traveling about the township, either sell or offer for sale goods, or solicit orders for future delivery of goods where payment is required before the delivery of the goods.
+"Transient vendors" do not include (1) persons who represent any of certain Ohio tax-exempted entities that notify a board of township trustees that its representatives are present in the township for the purpose of either selling or offering for sale goods, or soliciting orders for future delivery of goods, or (2) licensed auctioneers.
 (R.C.
 505.94(A) and (B)(2).)